 Both primary and secondary sources can be useful to you in your research, but you need to be able to distinguish which is which.
 Both types of information sources can be found using library databases, and both may even be peer-reviewed sources.
 So how do you tell which is which?
 Refer to the table below for some quick ways to determine if the source you've found is a primary source or a secondary source.

 DOI = Digital Object Identifier

-This is a unique alphanumeric identifier assigned to some journal articles.
+This is a unique alphanumeric identifier assigned to journal articles and book chapters.
 It's becoming more common for journal articles in the sciences and social sciences.
-If you find a journal article that has as DOI, include that in an MLA 8th edition citation.
+If you find a source that has a DOI, include that in the citation.

 email@example.com | 503.943.7111 or 800.841.8261 | 5000 N. Willamette Blvd., Portland, OR 97203-5798